paidiver/paidiverpy/docs/benchmarks.rst

       benchmark_results_local_20250916_103045.json

    Additionally, the script generates a PNG plot and an HTML output for visual inspection.
+If you submit the benchmark through Slurm, the batch job writes those files after the run finishes in the directory where you launched the CLI.
 You may need to install plotly to generate the HTML output:

    .. code-block:: bash